TrynkaLab/sc-blipper/README.md

 On the whishlist to implement:
 - starCAT > inferring nmf usages based on a reference run
 - scCellFie > metabolite pathway activitiy potential inference
+- singularity container for the software (currently only supports conda)

 # General usage